Subconvexity for $GL(3)\times GL(2)$ twists (with an appendix by Will Sawin): The set up

-Using the fact that and the Ramanujan Bound on average we get Size of $L$ will be like $p^{1/4}$ and our estimate for the first term will dominate the error term.
-Plugging in the $\delta$ function we get where $U$ is any smooth function supported in $[1/2,5/2]$ and equals 1 on $[1,2]$.
-To complete the separation, we use the delta expansion in \eqref{s} with $Q=(NL/p)^{1/2}$ and pick up $p|(m-nl)$ to see that $S_r(N)$ is
+The contribution coming from the second term is Note that from Hecke relations one has where $\theta_0=5/14$ (see \cite{kimsar}).
+By Cauchy-Schwarz, \eqref{2.10} and Ramanujan bound on average for the $GL(2)$ coefficient, we see that \eqref{2.9} is bounded by Hence we get Write The rest of the paper is devoted to estimation of the sum $\tilde{S}_r(N)$.
+Plugging in the $\delta$ function, we get where $U$ is any smooth function supported in $[1/2,5/2]$ and equals 1 on $[1,2]$.
+To complete the separation, we use the delta expansion in \eqref{deltasymbol} with

-For simplicity we assume $(pl,q)=1$ (the remaining cases can be dealt similarly and gives us better bounds).